 The table below shows the proposed key milestones that we're working towards.

 |Full business case submission||June 2022|

 This active travel scheme follows the A61 from the town centre to Royston.
 Details of the route and proposed changes are outlined in the plan below.

-Should you require any further information regarding this transport scheme then please contact us by email: email@example.com
+Should you require any further details about this transport scheme then please contact us by email: email@example.com